emm218/eos/README.md

 Because of this, the `img` target in the makefile depends on BOOTBOOT's `mkbootimg` tool.

+## Dependencies

+Currently this project depends on several headers for the C standard library that aren't distributed with it.
+The testing script uses `qemu` and as explained above the script for creating bootable images relies on BOOTBOOT's tool.

 ## License

 All code is MIT licensed.
 The [Terminus](https://terminus-font.sourceforge.net/)